GeovaniiSilva/apicelero/README.md

 **The project is deployed in a Free instance of Heroku.com Link:**
 [secret-bayou-30347](http://secret-bayou-30347.herokuapp.com/api/)
+- To run this project on your machine, be sure to install all dependencies in requirements.txt
+- Create a .env file and set the variables Bellow:
+1. SECRET_KEY
+2. DEBUG
+3. DATABASES
 ***What is used in this project?***
 - Python 3.7
 - Django 2.2